 - a person acting on behalf of a school or post-16 institution (this should ideally be with the knowledge and agreement of the parent or young person where possible)

-There are also local groups that can provide you with support and information.
-These include:
+There are also local groups that can provide you with support and information, such as

 - Wirral SEND Partnership Information, Advice and Support Service (previously known as Parent Partnership Service)